Welcome to the Official Website of Little Walnut Creek Conservancy District

 Pay Station Access

-Rental notices for the annual rental of posts and dock fees can only be paid by check sent to the district at PO Box 543, Greencastle, IN 46135.
+Rental notices for the annual rental of posts and dock fees can be paid by check sent to the district at PO Box 543, Greencastle, IN 46135.

 Glenn Flint Lake Boat Ramp

 The only public access for Glenn Flint Lake is located at: 4530 W County Road 450 N, Greencastle, IN.